Here is the first.

 In the floor plan I have used a dashed line to note the lines dictating the window width.

-I did not show them how master joiners layered the squares divided into thirds over each other to call out the dimensions and relationships between parts of doors and architraves for Georgian meeting houses.
+I did not include diagrams showing how master joiners laid out squares bounded by circles, bounded by squares to set out the dimensions and relationships between parts of doors and architraves for Georgian meeting houses.

-Shown here is perhaps how the the main door for Rockingham Meeting House, Rockingham, VT, may have been laid out.
+Shown here is how the surround of the main door for Rockingham Meeting House, Rockingham, VT, may have been laid out.

 The carpenters and masons called these geometries 'lines' They would have have been explained verbally as a master taught an apprentice.
 Sebastiano Serlio and James Gibbs both refer to 'lines' - see my post http://www.jgrarchitect.com/2017/04/serlio-writes-about-practical-geometry.html